MaxJakaria/iot_app/README.md

 ## Features

 - Add, remove, and view reminders.
+- Sends reminders to an ESP32 IoT device over WiFi.
 - Uses the BLoC pattern for state management.
 - Responsive UI built with Flutter.